apache/cordova-docs/docs/phonegap/device/device.version.md

     // Android:    Froyo OS would return "2.2"
     //             Eclair OS would return "2.1", "2.0.1", or "2.0"
+    //             Version can also return update level "2.1-update1"
     //
     // BlackBerry: Bold 9000 using OS 4.6 would return "4.6.0.282"
     //